Time management. When done right it is one of the key building blocks to mastering your time. When done wrong, it is time well misspent.

 Otherwise, if you have 6 hours of free time within your 8 hour workday, you’ll spend it on things that aren’t important and don’t actually matter.

 You don’t want that!
 You want to make use of every minute.
+So start your goal setting journey here.

 Time management and you